qunitjs/js-reporters/docs/example.md

 });
 ```

-The emitted events and data will be in the following order:
+For the above Mocha test suite, the following events and even data are expected to be emitted by a CRI-compliant interface (Common Reporter Interface):

 - **runStart**:

 ```js
 Suite {